OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 ---
-title: Update to the latest JavaScript API for Office library and version 1.1 add-in manifest schema
+title: Update to the latest Office JavaScript API library and version 1.1 add-in manifest schema
 description: Update your JavaScript files (Office.js and app-specific .js files) and add-in manifest validation file in your Office Add-in project to version 1.1. ms.date: 10/11/2019
 localization_priority: Normal
 ---

-# Update to the latest JavaScript API for Office library and version 1.1 add-in manifest schema
+# Update to the latest Office JavaScript API library and version 1.1 add-in manifest schema

 This article describes how to update your JavaScript files (Office.js and app-specific .js files) and add-in manifest validation file in your Office Add-in project to version 1.1.